ecmdeveloper/eds-servlet/README.md

 to your project.
 The files can be found here:

 TODO: add location of jar-file and dependencies.

+> To support Java 6 installation the latest version of Jackson supporting Java 6, version 2.6.7, is used.

 The next step is to add a servlet to your project.
 This servlet must be a subclass of the class `com.ecmdeveloper.eds.servlet.AbstractEDSServlet` and should include